These photos of the Energy Efficient Demonstration Home give you an idea of what the home looks like.

-View of the Energy Efficient Demonstration Home master bedroom (June).
-Note the reverse brick veneer wall (brick on the inside with the timber stud frame and insulation then cladding on the outside), which is another approach to getting thermal mass in a room besides a concrete floor, to soak up the warm sunshine during winter and cool the space in summer when the thermal mass is shaded.
+View of the Energy Efficient Demonstration Home master bedroom (June 2022).
+Note the reverse brick veneer wall (brick on the inside with the timber stud frame and insulation then cladding on the outside), which is another approach to getting thermal mass in a room besides a concrete floor.
+The thermal mass bricks soak up the warm sunshine during winter and cool the space in summer when the thermal mass is shaded.

 View of the Energy Efficient Demonstration Home solar panel inverter and batteries.
 Note the 5kW inverter capturing power from the 6.6kW solar panels on the roof and the two 5.8kW batteries provided by Mondiaux Solar, and the Reposit box that provides real-time monitoring for the system onto a mobile phone app.

 View of the Energy Efficient Demonstration Home grass driveway (October 2022).
 Note ‘Geohex’ recycled plastic grids were laid on top of compacted crushed rock, then filled with soil and covered by grass.
 The grid stabilises the ground and means cars drive on the grid rather than compact the soil and grass roots.
 This enables the grass to continue to grow even with substantial car traffic.

 Vie w of cars parked on the Energy Efficient Demonstration Home grass driveway (March 2023).
 Note the grass has knitted together well and cars can comfortably park on the driveway.